Navigating Political and Regulatory Risk in Southeast Asia: Insights for Australian Business

 On behalf of the Department of Foreign Affairs and Trade, we invite you to express your interest in attending the event “Navigating Political and Regulatory Risk in Southeast Asia: Insights for Australian Business”.

-Join Louise Adams, Australia’s Business Champion for Vietnam and CEO of Aurecon, for a discussion to equip Australian businesses with the capability to better understand and manage political and regulatory risks in Southeast Asia.
+Join Louise Adams, Australia's Business Champion for Vietnam and CEO of Aurecon, and Craig Fitzgerald, Group CEO of Aspen Medical, for a discussion to equip Australian businesses with the capability to better understand and manage political and regulatory risks in Southeast Asia.

-This discussion will explore practical strategies for navigating political and regulatory environments across Southeast Asia, including risk identification, stakeholder engagement, local partnerships, compliance frameworks, and how businesses can leverage Australian Government support to strengthen their risk management approach.
+This discussion will share practical approaches to operating across Southeast Asia, including risk identification, stakeholder engagement, local partnerships, compliances practices and how businesses can leverage Australian Government support to strengthen their market entry and risk management.

 Additional speakers to be announced.